-Dr. McEwen also coordinates the ELSI component of the Clinical Sequencing Exploratory (CSER) Consortium, provides guidance on ethical issues for the Sample Repository for Human Genetic Research at the Coriell Institute, and participates in a vareity of other ELSI-related trans-NHGRi and trans-NIH initiatives and programs.
+Dr. McEwen also coordinates the ELSI component of the Clinical Sequencing Exploratory (CSER) Consortium, provides guidance on ethical issues for the Sample Repository for Human Genetic Research at the Coriell Institute, and participates in a variety of other ELSI-related trans-NHGRI and trans-NIH initiatives and programs.

 Jean received her B.A. in philosophy from the University of Minnesota in 1977, a J.D. from Northwestern University in 1982, and a Ph.D. in social policy from Brandeis University in 1996.

-Area of Emphasis: Genomic Research and Research Policy
+Area of Emphasis: Genomic Research and Research Policy; Legal, Regulatory and Public Policy Issues

 Top of page